wolf-michl/argocd-app-of-apps-sandbox/README.md

 may also be completely empty, if we don't need any default values.
 The [templates folder](templates) contains our real applications.
 They are defined as custom resources in form of YAML files.

+*We should prefer to use ArgoCD's applicationsets instead though, as this provides more sophisticated features.
+See [argocd-applicationset-sandbox](https://github.com/wolf-michl/argocd-applicationset-sandbox) for examples.*